 How Do Jaguars Hunt?

 Jaguars are strictly carnivorous.
-For them to survive, they have developed exemplary hunting strategies.
+For them to survive, they have developed good hunting strategies.

 - One technique a jaguar uses to hunt is stalking its prey on the ground.
 A jaguar would use thick vegetation for cover so that its prey is not suspicious.